 Jinhua ham is one of the first Chinese traditional local foods that has successfully applied for a DOC status a number of years ago.
 Since then, only ham produced in the region of Jinhua (Zhejiang) is allowed to be marketed as Jinhua ham.
-One result of the increased status is that some companies have started using it as an ingredient to produce novel foods with a traditional local flavour.
-The Ham furu (fermented beancurd) of Lanting Food (Shaoxing) is a good example.
+One result of the increased status is that some companies have started advertising with Jinhua ham as an ingredient to produce novel foods with a traditional local flavour.
+The Ham furu (fermented beancurd) of Lanting Food (Shaoxing, Zhejiang) is a good example.

-Jinhua is located slightly more to the south than the home regions of the other famous hams like parma and iberico.
+Jinhua is located at a slightly lower latitude than the home regions of the other famous hams like parma and iberico.
 This is part of the reason for Jinhua ham’s unique flavour.
 The following video shows its modern production.
 It is in Chinese, but insiders should be able to understand most of it.

 A number of companies are cashing on that, but three companies claim to be producing the real stuff, based on there long history.